Mamodesaebsaad/national-identity-validator/README.md

     `validateNationalIdentityNumber(nid: 'string', lastname?: 'string', dob?: 'string');` //return boolean value true or false

+    date of birth string data should be in the format `YYYY-MM-DD`

     The parameter `lastname` is optional which will validate the last name of the person by comparing the first character of the last name with the first character from the nid.

     The parameter `dob` is optional which will validate the date of birth of the person by comparing the dob with the date of birth of the person from the nid.